mindscan-de/FuriousIron-HFB/README.md

 H_10_10 and H_20_10 or any other ```start```value, where ``start + len <= ||document_id||``
 is satisfied.
 If ten hashes with length 12 are required then use H_0_12, H_12_12, H_24_12 ...
 H_108_12.

-These hash values are independent to each other as long as their extractions don't overlap.
-As long as start of one hash function is not the range of [start of second, start of second+len] and the other way around.
-They are independent because a CRHF was used to create these document IDs in the first place.
-If multiple hash functions are required for these document IDs, then we just select a good ``start`` parameter for each of them.
+These hash values are uncorrelated to each other, as long as their extractions don't overlap.
+As long as 'start' of one hash function is not the range of [start of second .. start of second+len] and the other way around.
+They are uncorrelated because a CRHF or a random process was used to create these document IDs in the first place.
+If multiple hash functions are required for these document IDs, then we just select a non-overlapping  ``start`` parameter for each of them.

 This extracted hash value usually represents the index in memory, where to look and to decide whether this hash value was known before or not, during the insert phase into a Bloom-filter.

-The full access looks then something like this to access the HFB filter data using (``H_20_10``), for every document ID denoted as ``X``
+The full access looks something like this to access the HFB filter data using (``H_20_10``), for every document ID denoted as ``X``:

     hfb_filter_data[(X >> 20) & 0x03ff]

 This is indistinguishable from a simple bounded memory access.
 A combination of hfb_filter_data and a parameterized hash function is called a HFB filter bank.
-Each HFB filter bank has its own hfb_filter_data and its own parameterized hash function for a particular set of document IDs.
+Each HFB filter bank has its own hfb_filter_data and its own parameterized hash function (start, len) for its particular set of document IDs.

 A HFB filter is a collection of one or multiple HFB filter bank(s).

-The catch is, that we can directly operate on the document id for this Bloom-filter, without spending additional compute for another hash function and those bound checks would be implemented and required anyways, to avoid out of bound memory accesses.
+The catch is, that we can directly operate on the document ID for this HFB filter, without spending additional compute for another hash function and those bound limits (AND operation) would be implemented and required anyways, to avoid out of bound memory accesses.
 This means that a single SHR operation on a document_id replaces all the compute effort of a hash function implementation nevertheless how fast and efficient it is.
-A single SHR operation will not be beaten.
+A single SHR operation as a replacement for a hash-function will computationally wise not be beaten.

 ## Controlling ``len`` to Control the Reject Rate